emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## Peer Services

-Several TEAP services, including server unauthenticated provisioning, PAC provisioning, certificate provisioning, and channel binding, depend on the peer trusting the TEAP server.
+Several TEAP services, including server unauthenticated provisioning, certificate provisioning, and channel binding, depend on the peer trusting the TEAP server.
 Peers MUST authenticate the server before these peer services are used.
 TEAP peer implementations MUST have a configuration where authentication fails